Design

 Designing homes for extreme weather

-The devastating effects of extreme weather mean we urgently need to design homes to protect human life and protect buildings says University of Melbourne expert
+The devastating effects of extreme weather mean we must design homes to protect human life and buildings.
+Failure to do so risks some areas becoming ‘uninsurable’

 Lifting standards in Victoria’s building industry